 A location-based measurement event could be configured independently, or be configured to combine with a radio-based measurement event by the network.[29]

 RAN2 to discuss whether to support configurable CHO conditions for NTN operation.

-Question 9 Please state whether you agree that timing information of candidate target cell can be given in respective RRCReconfiguration message irrespective of time trigger event t1, t2?
+Question 9 Please give your view on whether to support configurable CHO conditions for NTN operation such that location, time and RRM are all optionally configured?